danperryy/Python-ODB-Scan-Tool/docs/Connections.md

 ### port_name()

 Returns the string name for the currently connected port (`"/dev/ttyUSB0"`).
-If no connection was made, this function returns `"Not connected to any port"`.
+If no connection was made, this function returns an empty string.

 ---